LibOps/homebrew-cli/README.md

-  completion  Generate the autocompletion script for the specified shell config-ssh  Populate ~/.ssh/config with LibOps development environment drush       Run drush commands on your libops environment get         Display one or many resources. help        Help about any command sync-db     Transfer the database from one environment to another
+  completion  Generate the autocompletion script for the specified shell config-ssh  Populate ~/.ssh/config with LibOps development environment drush       Run drush commands on your libops environment get         Display information about your LibOps environment. help        Help about any command sync-db     Transfer the database from one environment to another